bcgov/wordpress-plugin-template/README.md

 4. Push to the branch
 5. Create a Pull Request

+## `.gitattributes`

+This template uses `.gitattributes` to exclude development and documentation files from production plugin archives.

+Files marked with `export-ignore` are omitted from `git archive`–based packaging, helping ensure deployments contain only runtime code and assets.

+This file should be kept when creating a new plugin from the template.
+You may update it if your plugin adds or removes development tooling.

 ## License

 This template is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.